 I stocked fifty pounds of tilapia into the pond, the low end of what’s recommended for weed control (or even for forage, going by the recommendation of some prominent pond management companies).
 The effects were devastating to my prize coppernose immediately.
 Whereas before the tilapia were stocked, every time I went to the feeder on that pond I would see dozens of huge coppernose, within two weeks of stocking the tilapia, the aggressive newcomers had bullied away the big bluegill, and when I approached the feeder I would see fifty to a hundred tilapia a few inches beneath the surface, waiting on pellets.
 They didn’t control the watermeal, but they sure took away food from the fish I was trying to grow.

 But that was far from the worst of it.
-Tilapia are stocked by many pond and lake owners because of their fecundity: they spawn even more heavily than bluegill.
-And, contrary to what some tilapia dealers would tell you, any fish in your pond takes up oxygen, and the more fish you have in the pond, the more demand there is for oxygen.
+Tilapia are prolific breeders; they don’t produce as many offspring as do bluegill, contrary to what tilapia sellers will tell you, but they grow to large sizes much more quickly.
+C ontrary to what some tilapia dealers would tell you, any fish in your pond takes up oxygen, and the more fish you have in the pond, the more demand there is for oxygen.
 I drove up to my best pond one day last August to find the ultimate gift those tilapia had given me: dozens of pound-plus coppernose floating dead, all up and down the bank of the pond.
 The tilapia survived, of course; they can tolerate lower oxygen levels than most fish.

 The small bluegill also survived; small fish take less oxygen than big fish.
 Now the pond is full of 2-5″ coppernose, so much so that I had to take remedial action in the form of stocking fifty 6-8″ largemouth and ten one- to three-pound blue cats.
 But it will still take a minimum of two years to get the pond back to where it was, if I can even do it that quickly.